 Lent lasts 40 days, and this idea can be found in the Bible.

-• Jesus fasted for forty days and nights in the wilderness, where he was tempted (Matthew 4:2).
+- Jesus fasted for forty days and nights in the wilderness, where he was tempted (Matthew 4:2).

-• The great flood lasted forty days and nights (Genesis 7:4).
+- The great flood lasted forty days and nights (Genesis 7:4).

-• Moses spent forty days and nights on Mount Sinai (Exodus 24:18).
+- Moses spent forty days and nights on Mount Sinai (Exodus 24:18).

-• The exploration of the promised land lasted forty days (Numbers 14:34).
+- The exploration of the promised land lasted forty days (Numbers 14:34).

-• Also, the number 40 most often expresses the age of one generation.
+- Also, the number 40 most often expresses the age of one generation.

-• Forty years of the reign of David (2 Samuel 5:4).
+- Forty years of the reign of David (2 Samuel 5:4).

-All the mentioned periods in the Bible are times of expectation and simultaneously a challenge and a struggle.
+All the periods mentioned in the Bible are times of expectation, but also a challenge and a struggle.
 From here comes Lent’s idea- a time of expectation of Jesus’ resurrection and, at the same time, effort, and challenge.
-The challenge is to change your everyday life, to give more than receive.

 Why is Lent prayer practice critical?

-Most importantly, your prayers shouldn’t be formal but go from the bottom of your heart.
+Most importantly, your prayers shouldn’t be formal but should come from the bottom of your heart.
 By praying, you must seek the Lord and beg for His grace.
 And it doesn’t matter in what form you will say Lent prayers.
 For example, some people choose to pray daily devotionals during Lent.

-For example, Catholics have a tradition of praying during Lent, The Stations of the Cross.
+For example, Catholics have a tradition of praying during Lent, the Stations of the Cross.
 They are traditionally prayed on the Fridays of Lent.

 Daily Lent prayers during 40 days: faithful praying, fasting, almsgiving

-Lord, please guide me to the path which leads closer to you.
+Lord, please guide me to the path that leads closer to you.
 I only pray to reconcile with you and live in the light of your grace.
 Heavenly Father, please give me the strength to keep my promises and to get closer to you through my Lent prayers and good works.
 In the name of Jesus.
 Amen.

 As Jesus said in Mark 1:15, “The time has come.
 The kingdom of God has come near.
 So repent and believe the good news!”
 These words summarize the main idea of the Lent period.